A gagging dog can make an incredible noise, it is as if your dog is trying to vomit but nothing comes out.

 Dog gagging is usually paired with a cough (which may come before or after the cough).
 This is important to note for your vet.

-Your dog will widely open their mouth; it’s a throat spasm that makes breathing and swallowing very difficult.
+Your dog will widely open its mouth; it’s a throat spasm that makes breathing and swallowing very difficult.

 Dry heaving and retching are almost interchangeable, it is the reverse movement of the stomach and esophagus without vomiting (like a hacking sound).